Reloaded-Project/Reloaded-II/docs/CreatingRelease.md

 - Compressed version of your mod.
 - JSON text file containing update information.

+## Note for Code Mods

+!!! info

+    If you're a programmer shipping a code mod with dependencies, do the following at least once:
+    - Build your mod (if needed).
+    - Restart the launcher.
+    - Copy `ModConfig.json` back from mod folder to your code project.

+This is important as [Reloaded copies update information from dependencies into your ModConfig](./Images/DependencyPropagation.png), allowing for automatic installation if the end user doesn't have the dependency.

+!!! note

+    GitHub has a low limit of 60 requests/hour per IP for unauthenticated users.
+This gets exhausted fast.
+If you're publishing a mod that is likely to be a dependency of another, it's recommended to have an alternative update source if possible.

 ## Create a Release

 In order to create a release for a mod, right click the mod and hit `Publish` in an individual application's main page.